 Headlines Art

 My whole life I worked in newspapers.
 There was a dark storage room in Tambov Courier editorial office with piles and piles of weekly issues.
 Floor-to-ceiling rows of A3 trash.
 Typography excess - two years archive.
 Headlines and news columns rotting unattended, unopened.
 I was a 17 years old reporter with an ambition of a photographer, even artist perhaps, and I sneaked into that room once.
 I had a camera on a tripod with me.
 I’ve heard a mouse rustling some pages.
 It smelled like dry bread and instant coffee.
-I had a vision of myself positioned comfortably upfront, with the Archive Paper Giant in the background, in all its glory.
+I had a vision of myself positioned comfortably on top of the Archive Paper Giant.

-These days I have my own newspapers archive.
-New York Post daily issues, from January to May 2024.
-Each one of them traveled from a News Corp building on MTA train with me while I was working there in a photo department.
-I went through hundreds of articles, creepy news and crime reports, selecting juicy meanings, very special to me.
+I went through hundreds of articles, creepy news and crime reports published in the newspaper.
 I checked out mugshots and celebrity galleries, I remembered Andy Warhol - he loved tabloids and copied front pages obsessively, with a pencil.

 I’m not here for the pencils.
 I like cut-outs and neon paints.
 I see these headlines as a part of my identity now.
-They are reminders of those days.
+They are reminders of my days working there.
 They are memories of loud newsroom talks.
 They are my emotions experienced on a day of the paper release.
 And it’s all saved in print and released to the public.

 I glue them onto canvases and tell my own tales.
 I feel so seen.